 PGR 14.7 Regulations in the event of disagreement between examiners

-PGR14.7.1R Where the examiners’ recommendations are not unanimous, this will be reported by the Independent Chair to the Research Degrees Award Board (RDAB) which may:
+PGR14.7.1R Where the examiners’ recommendations are not unanimous, this will be reported by the Independent Chair to the Taught and Research Degrees Award Board (RDAB) which may:

 a. uphold the recommendation of the external examiner (where there is one external examiner);